 You could then either book more lessons if required or have a mock test to assess whether you have reached the high standard of driving required to pass part 2.
 The amount of lessons required will depend on the ability of each individual.

-As you know, the car driving test is changing from 4 December 2017 to make sure that new drivers have the skills they’ll need to help them through a lifetime of safe driving.
+The car driving test changed on 4 December 2017 to make sure that new drivers have the skills they’ll need to help them through a lifetime of safe driving.

 The driving instructor national associations suggested the driving test changes are replicated in the ADI part 2 (driving ability) test, to make sure instructors:

-So, from 4 December 2017, the ADI part 2 test will include the same changes we’re making to the car driving test.
+Therefore, from 4 December 2017, the ADI part 2 test includes the same changes made to the car driving test.

 (3 attempts allowed).

-The part 3 test will be moving to a competency-based assessment.
-Trainee instructors will be assessed over a single one-hour lesson on the 3 main competencies of lesson planning, risk management and teaching and learning strategies.
+The part 3 test moved to a competency-based assessment.
+Trainee instructors are assessed over a single one-hour lesson on the 3 main competencies of lesson planning, risk management and teaching and learning strategies.
 They’ll also be assessed on an additional 17 sub-competencies.